 Bringing younger kids?
 A smaller, lower-priced course can be found at Como Regional Park in St Paul (adjacent to the enticing Como Town Amusement Park and all-ages pleasing Como Park Zoo & Conservatory.)
 It’s also inexpensive for little ones to golf the courses at Grand Slam (Burnsville & Coon Rapids) while teens and tweens hit the batting cages and laser tag.

 Older kids have extra energy to burn.
 They love to challenge the physical limits of their bodies.
-Indoor parks such as Rockin’ Jump (located in Eagan) has them literally bouncing off the walls, slamming dunks, and making like ninjas on the obstacle course.
+Indoor parks such as Rockin’ Jump (located in Eagan) has them literally bouncing off the walls, slamming dunks, navigating a ropes course and making like ninjas on the obstacle course.
 Other places to “fly” include Sky Zone Trampoline Parks, and Urban Air Adventure Park.